baltimoreheritage/civil-rights-heritage/_pages/criminal-injustice.md

 ## 1936: Governor Nice speech at City-Wide Young People’s Forum

-On Feb 22, 1936, the _Baltimore Sun_ reported on how the Young People's Forum “Launches Drive for police Appointments,” writing:
+On Feb 22, 1936, the _Baltimore Sun_ reported on how the Young People's Forum "Launches Drive for police Appointments," writing:

-> ”In a spirited meeting to which it had invited George Brennan, white, secretary to Comissioner Charles Gaither [… incomplete transcription]”
+> "In a spirited meeting to which it had invited George Brennan, white, secretary to Comissioner Charles Gaither [… incomplete transcription]"

 In a speech before the City-Wide Young People’s Forum, Governor Nice promised to appoint a police commissioner who would not discriminate against black people in hiring police officers.[@farrar_baltimore_1998]

 In _Street Justice: A History of Police Violence in New York City_ historian Marilynn S. Johnson noted:

-> ”In the landmark Brown v.
+> "In the landmark Brown v.
 Mississippi case in 1936, however, the Supreme Court excluded the confessions of three black murder suspects who had been tortured by Mississippi police.
 In a horrific case of racist southern justice, police openly admitted whipping the defendants and stringing up one of them on a lynch rope to force a confession.
 Shocked by this brutal treatment, the justices were even more outraged that the Mississippi high court had condoned such police torture.
 In ruling the confessions inadmissible, the court extended the common law rule to state and local cases under the due process clause of the Fourteenth Amendment.
-In the 1940s, the Supreme Court expanded this precedent to cases involving prolonged police grilling and psychological coercion as well.”
+In the 1940s, the Supreme Court expanded this precedent to cases involving prolonged police grilling and psychological coercion as well."

 ## December 1937: Baltimore Police appoint Violet Hill Whyte as the first black police officer